 2 The commencement date in r.
 2 was of no effect as it was before the date of gazettal.

 3 The Miscellaneous Regulations (Validation) Act 1985 applied to these regulations.
-It deems the regulations not to have ceased to have effect as a result of the failure to comply with section 42(1) of the Interpretation Act 1984, subject to their being laid before the Legislative Assembly.
-The Interpretation Act 1984 s.
-42(2) then applied as if the words “or if any regulations are not laid before both Houses of Parliament in accordance with subsection (1)” had been omitted.
+It deemed the regulations not to have ceased to have effect as a result of the failure to comply with section 42(1) of the Interpretation Act 1984, subject to their being laid before the Legislative Assembly.

 4 The Real Estate and Business Agents (General) Amendment Regulations 2003 r.
 4(2) (as amended in Gazette 13 Jan 2004 p.
 146) and r.
 5(2) are transitional provisions that are of no further effect.